Stefanos Voskaridis: Career

 After his football career ended, Voskarides he was "active" in the sport he loved so much.
 Immediately has been hired as sport director of Cypriot clubs Pafos FC.
-Then, the next summer (July 2013) Aris Limassol offered a job to Stefanos Voskarides as a sport director.
+Then, the next summer (July 2013) Aris Limassol offered a job to Voskarides as a sport director.
 During his presence at ARIS he successfully managed to keep the team in the first category with a much lower budget.
-By October 2015 Stefanos Voskarides was hired from Digenis Morfou as a coach assistant.
-He stayed at this position for 2 years in a row.
+By October 2015 Voskarides was hired from Digenis Morfou as a coach assistant.
+He stayed at this position for 2 consecutive seasons.
 Then he became a head coach at the same team.
 From December 2017 until today he serves as Assistant coach and board advisor at Othellos F.C.